mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/2-extending-a-basic-site.md

 {{tutorial:rss-feed.png}}

 Now all we need is to let the user know that our RSS feed exists.
-The //[RSSFeed](http://api.silverstripe.org/current/sapphire/integration/RSSFeed.html)// class provides a //linkToFeed// function that will create an embedded link inside your page that RSS aware browsers (such as Firefox or Internet Explorer 7) will pick up.
-The only question is where to call this function.
-If you create a function called //init()// in your controller, it will be called when the page is requested.
+The //`[api:RSSFeed]`// in your controller, it will be called when the page is requested.
 Add this function to //ArticleHolder_Controller//:

 	:::php
 	function init() {